yet-it-compiles/JP-Cripps-Bot/README.md

 A simple readme file for the Wagon Count Bot

 ## About The Project
 The 'Wagon Counter Bot' is a fully functional command-oriented program implemented using Discord.py API.
 The bot's main functionality is to search through a channel's message history and return a list of users, along with the number of occurrences of a specific phrase.
-The bot also has popular secondary features like this:
+The bot also has popular secondary features like:

 ![command call snip](https://user-images.githubusercontent.com/43221618/130944745-fd25d690-5f3d-44df-9c8a-83c020fb2ad0.PNG)